cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ## Integration tests

 Your unit tests pass, and they confirm that the bank is called as per your expectations.
-Would it not be nice to add further tests that use a _real_ bank?
-It is possible with the help of integration tests.
+It would be nice to add further tests that use a _real_ bank.
+This is possible with the help of integration tests.

 Fortunately, you do not have to do this from scratch: taking inspiration from [tests on the bank module](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/x/bank/keeper/keeper_test.go#L66-L110), prepare your code so as to accommodate and create a full app that will contain a bank keeper, and add new tests.